WerewuIf/Adventure-Guild-Quest-Center/readme.md

 1. Make sure you're on the tab that's actually doing the work (the one with the pulsing status dot / lock icon).
 2. If the status badge says `STOPPED: ...`, that's a **hard stop**, not a crash — see the table below for what each one means.
 Hard stops clear themselves automatically after the recheck timer, or you can clear them immediately.
 3. **Settings → General → Export debug package**, and send the file to me in a DM.
-This is far more useful for diagnosing issues than a description of what happened.
+This is really useful for diagnosing issues + description of what happened.
 4. Hard Stops: Hit **⏸ to pause**, then go to **Settings → Combat → Clear hard stop**.
 This will clear any hard stops e.g no stamina timer that would of had retried in 60s.
 5. As a last resort, **Settings → Combat → Full Reset** wipes all runtime state, kill queues, and pending loot.
 Please export a debug package *first* and send me a dm if you can — it's the only record of what went wrong.